dariye/personal-goals/happy-moments/2017-moments.md

 got the second day of 30days of JS!.

 # 01/04/2017
 Glad to be feeling much better after a very feverish start to the day.
-Stay home because of the fever/cold.
+Stayed home because of the fever/cold.
 Spent some quality time watching TV with my roommate.
 Completed day 3 of JavaScript30.

+# 01/05/2017
+So it was the flu after all and my mom almost convinced me it was malaria.
+Not in Amurica!
+Well I made some pepper soup (without habaneros unfortunately) to soothe my throat :).
+Heard from my good friend Abhi today!
+Completed day 4 of JavaScript30.